SakuraTarot/sakura-tarot/README.md

 - npm install axios
 ### To install the library that we used for the popup:
 - npm install @mui/material @emotion/react @emotion/styled
+### To install json-server:
+- npm install json-server --save-dev
+### To run at the same time react-app and json-server in localhost:
+- npm install concurrently --save-dev
 ### To see the proyect:
 - npm start
 ### To run the tests: